 Where in the world can you dance in the sand to reggae beats with Masai warriors, go scuba diving, and lay around on the white sands all day long?
 The locals in Zanzibar are friendly, the underwater life is great, and have you ever seen water this blue and sand this white before?

-It’s a lovely little slice of Southern Africa and you just can’t beat those chilled out beaches.
+It’s a lovely little slice of Southern Africa and you just can’t beat those serene beaches.
+That’s why it’s one of the best places to chill in the world.